Myths and Facts About Sleep

 Snoring is a common problem but is not harmful.

 Fact: Snoring can be a sign of sleep apnea, a sleep disorder that is associated with other medical problems.
-Sleep apnea is characterized by episodes of cessation of airflow or decreased airflow throughout the night.
+Sleep apnea is characterized by episodes of decreased airflow or complete lack of airflow throughout the night.
 People with sleep apnea may remember waking up frequently during the night gasping for breath.
 The breathing pauses may be related to reduced blood oxygen levels, which can strain the heart and cardiovascular system.
 Over time, sleep apnea can increase the risk of cardiovascular disease if it is not treated.
 The good news is that sleep apnea can be treated.
 People who snore loudly should consult a physician, especially if pauses in snoring are noted and daytime tiredness is present.
 Snoring on a frequent or regular basis has been associated with hypertension.
 In addition, insufficient sleep affects growth hormone secretion that is linked to obesity.
 As the amount of hormone secretion decreases the chance of weight gain increases.

 You can "cheat" on the amount of sleep you get.